omniprime/100-days-of-code/log.md

 **Today's Progress**: Spent the time working on JavaScript on Codeacademy and a little of codewars

 **Thoughts:** CodeAcademy has some annoying syntax requirements that I do not care for.
 Code with case 'blah' : is the same as case 'blah': The extra space between the case and the colon makes no difference when running the code.
 A little annoying.
 The stuff I am currently doing is pretty basice again, but I think I need to do it to get better.

+### Day 31: February 2nd, 2017

+**Today's Progress**: Worked on some CSS and took a look at jQuery

+**Thoughts:** I think I have a pretty good grasp on the basics of CSS.
+I just need to get into some futher manipulations that I think will come as I work with more javaScript.
+I deceided to take a look at jQuery today to see if that might help with some of the troubles I am having with main javascript.
+So far I wish I had done this sooner.
+It seems to be a lot easier to understand.
+I have only just scratched the surface of it, but I do wish that this was how javascript was originally designed.